 Who goes there?
 Dog walkers from the Heath, and a regular smattering of familiar faces from TV.

 Why I love it: The perfect place for lunch on New Year’s Day – especially rewarding if you force yourself into an invigorating walk to clear the cobwebs beforehand.

 Location: Spaniards Road, Hampstead, London NW3 7JJ

 The Jewel of Hatton Garden

 What’s it like?
 Even though it’s clearly signposted from Hatton Garden, the Mitre can be difficult to find down its narrow alley.
 Elizabeth I reputedly danced around the pub’s ancient cherry tree with Sir Christopher Hatton, and Guy Richie featured the pub in his move Snatch.
-Today the ancient wood-panelled walls, tiny rooms and endless nooks and crannies never fail to fascinate and pull you ever deeper into the pub’s comforting embrace.
+Today the ancient wood-paneled walls, tiny rooms and endless nooks and crannies never fail to fascinate and pull you ever deeper into the pub’s comforting embrace.